Physician Contracts, Disability Insurance and Investments

 One of the reasons people overinsure is that they try to replace every penny of lost income, even though expenses (excluding medical and rehabilitation care) might actually decrease.
 Some doctors purchase plans with higher payouts (and higher premiums) because they want to plan for inflation.
 In effect, they are overpaying for the early years.
 It might be better to determine what would be an appropriate amount in today’s dollars, and then purchase a policy with inflation protection.
 This kind of policy is portable and goes where you go.
 It can be confusing to sort out the pros and cons of different disability policies.
 Knowledgeable advisors who specialize in disability insurance for physicians, such as those at Physicians Thrive LLC, can help you avoid buying too much coverage.

 (NOTE: The article mentioned above is a helpful resource for understanding the pros and cons of disability insurance.
-Keep in mind, for high wage earners such as physicians, disability insurance could be more necessary than for those in other professions.)
+Keep in mind, for high wage earners such as physicians, disability insurance could be more necessary than for those in other professions.
+You can find more of our insights about how much disability insurance physicians need here.)

 Investments: How Much Risk Can You Stand?